 Steps in Experiential Learning

-Students will engage in a hands-on experience with guidance, but not direction from, peers and teachers.
+Students will engage in a hands-on experience with guidance, but not direction from, peers, teachers, and mentors.

 Students will share the results, reactions and observations with their peers, reflecting on what they discovered.

 Students will discuss and analyze the experience and examine how themes, problems and issues emerged and were addressed.

 Students will connect the experience with other real world examples, find trends or common truths in the experience, and identify “real life” skills that were developed.
 The students generalize this experience to others they have had or may someday face.